nktnet1/sync-request-curl/README.md

 **sync-request-curl** was developed to improve performance with sending synchronous requests in NodeJS.
 It is also free from the sync-request bug which leaves an orphaned sync-rpc process, resulting in a [leaked handle being detected in Jest](https://github.com/ForbesLindesay/sync-request/issues/129).

 **sync-request-curl** was designed to work with UNIX-like systems for UNSW students enrolled in [COMP1531 Software Engineering Fundamentals](https://webcms3.cse.unsw.edu.au/COMP1531/23T2/outline).
 It has been tested on Alpine, Arch, Debian and Ubuntu Linux and is compatible with Windows/MacOS.

+Please note that this library's primary goal is to simplify the learning of JavaScript for novice programmers, hence its synchronous nature.
+However, we recommend to **always use an [asynchronous alternative](https://blog.appsignal.com/2024/09/11/top-5-http-request-libraries-for-nodejs.html)** where possible.